 - Deaths have been reported from burns involving < 3% Body Surface Area.
-Ensure safety of EMS.
-Begin decon and irrigate the chemical burn with water as quickly as possible. - Flush affected eyes and skin with copious amounts of water or Normal Saline for a minimum of 30 minutes or until patient transport is completed. - If ingested, do not induce vomiting.
+Ensure safety of EMS. - o Begin decon and irrigate the chemical burn with water as quickly as possible. - Flush affected eyes and skin with copious amounts of water or Normal Saline for a minimum of 30 minutes or until patient transport is completed. - If ingested, do not induce vomiting.
 Dilute with water or milk.

 HAZMAT: ORGANOPHOSPHATE or NERVE AGENT

-ORGANOPHOSPHATE or NERVE AGENT EXPOSURE TREATMENT
+ORGANOPHOSPHATE or NERVE AGENT EXPOSURE TREATMENT General Considerations:

-- Signs and Symptoms: - SLUDGEMM: Salivation, Lacrimation, Urination, Defection, GI Upset, Emesis, Miosis, Muscle Twitching - Mild to moderate cases should be treated with one or two doses of Mark I kits or Duodotes. - Severe cases will generally require repeating every 5 minutes up to 3 doses. - Atropine in these circumstances is not for bradycardia, which may or may not be present. - Primary endpoints for treatment are diminished airway secretions (lungs are clear to auscultation), hypoxia improves, airway resistance decreases, and dyspnea improves - Organophosphate poisonings may require more Atropine (> 3 Mark I Kits or 3 DuoDotes). - Ohio law and GMVEMSC Standing Orders permit EMRs to administer Organophosphate/nerve agent antidotes by auto-injector only. - Nerve agent/organophosphate antidotes are to be used to treat symptomatic patients, not given prophylactically
+- Signs and Symptoms: - o SLUDGEMM: Salivation, Lacrimation, Urination, Defectation, GI Upset, Emesis, Miosis, Muscle Twitching - Mild to moderate cases should be treated with one or two doses of Duodote. - Severe cases will generally require repeating every 5 minutes up to 3 doses. - Atropine in these circumstances is not for bradycardia, which may or may not be present. - Primary endpoints for treatment are diminished airway secretions (lungs are clear to auscultation), hypoxia improves, airway resistance decreases, and dyspnea improves - Organophosphate poisonings may require more Atropine (3 DuoDotes). - Ohio law and GMVEMSC Standing Orders permit EMRs to administer Organophosphate/nerve agent antidotes by auto-injector only. - Nerve agent/organophosphate antidotes are to be used to treat symptomatic patients, not given prophylactically